How to paint a boat

 Best paint for boats

-If you’ve decided to embark on a DIY boat painting journey, you need to know more about the paint options you could choose from.
+If you’ve decided to embark on a DIY boat painting journey, you need to know more about the best boat paints you could choose from.
 Here are the most popular options and their basic features:

 - single-part polyurethane and enamel paints: they last long, they are easy to apply and affordable